 Black pepper in a mill

-8 ounces Vella Dry Jack, grated (2 cups)
+8 ounces Vella Dry Jack cheese, grated (2 cups)

 1 cup shelled pecans, coarsely chopped and toasted

 Place the hot pasta in a large bowl, pour the mustard mixture over it, and toss thoroughly.
-Add the chard mixture, the cheese and three-quarters of the pecans and toss again.
-Top with the remaining pecans and serve immediately.
+Add the chard mixture, the cheese, and three-quarters of the pecans and toss again.
+Top with the remaining pecans.
+Serve immediately.